megzjudge/research/README.md

 ```

 Block 2:
 ```
--- tags: links a paper to the search term(s) that surfaced it CREATE TABLE IF NOT EXISTS tags ( paper_id  INTEGER NOT NULL, tag       TEXT NOT NULL,              -- the search term that surfaced this paper
+sql-- tags: links a paper to the search term(s) that surfaced it CREATE TABLE IF NOT EXISTS tags ( paper_id  INTEGER NOT NULL, tag       TEXT NOT NULL,              -- the search term that surfaced this paper